rettersoft/docs/src/pages/docs/rdk/delete.md

 You can delete your classes and instances via RDK.

-> You cannot delete more than 10 classes in parallel.
+- You cannot delete more than 10 classes in parallel.
-> You cannot delete more than 10 instances in parallel.
+- You cannot delete more than 10 instances in parallel.

+> Write methods cannot delete their own instances.

 ```typescript
 interface DeleteClass {